oughtinc/ice/README.md

 # Interactive Composition Explorer 🧊

-ICE is a component library and execution trace visualizer for compositional language model programs.
+ICE is a component library and trace visualizer for language model programs.

 ## Screenshot